valory-xyz/open-autonomy/docs/guides/configure_access_external_chains.md

 by defining certain configuration parameters appropriately.

-For example, if you are developing a service to be run in Ethereum, you might first want to use a development environment like [Hardhat](https://hardhat.org/) or [Ganache](https://trufflesuite.com/ganache/) as your testbed, then migrate to a public testnet like [Ropsten](https://ropsten.etherscan.io/) or [Görli](https://goerli.net/), and ultimately run your service in the Ethereum main chain.
+For example, if you are developing a service to be run in Ethereum, you might first want to use a development environment like [Hardhat](https://hardhat.org/) or [Ganache](https://trufflesuite.com/ganache/) as your testbed, then migrate to a public testnet like [Görli](https://goerli.net/), and ultimately run your service in the Ethereum main chain.

 To use a service in a particular chain, you must ensure that the the relevant agent addresses are funded in that chain.

 ## What will you learn